-I invite you to join the amazing community of practice that is the National Summit for Courageous Conversation October 12-16, 2019 in New Orleans.
+I invite you to join the amazing community of practice that is the National Summit for Courageous Conversation December 5-9, 2020 in Austin, TX.
 A community in which we engage such an inquisitive vision.
 It is where we sustain our commitment to an equitable human family.
 And, how we deepen our examination of the relationship to and association with the systems of racial privilege and power under which our precious humanity is rapidly decaying.

 There is a chasm of racial inequity and disparity in our country and world.
 Walls, constructed on either side do not, will not and cannot traverse this gorge.
 We must plan a design to talk about, deconstruct and transform our racial beliefs, practices and outcomes.
 We need a model drafted upon the knowledge of our truer self.
 We must build from a blueprint for passages instead of boundaries.
 Courageous Conversation is our design, model and blueprint.

-Please join us as we gather for the 11th Annual National Summit for Courageous Conversation in New Orleans where “We’re Building Bridges, Not Borders.”
+Please join us as we gather for the 12th Annual National Summit for Courageous Conversation in Austin, Texas.